alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

   </div>
 </div>

-**Video 2.1** illustrates how content transitions are used in the Google Play Games app to achieve smooth, seamless transitions between activities.
+**Video 2.1** illustrates how content transitions are used in the Google Play Games app to achieve smooth transitions between activities.
 The first thing you'll probably notice when you play the video is the shared element transition, which animates the game's background image across activities while clipping it yellow with a beautiful circular reveal effect.
 Content transitions, however, also play a role.
 For example, when the second activity starts, notice how its content enter transition subtly animates the users into the scene from the bottom edge of the screen.
 When the back button is pressed, you'll also notice the content return transition, which splits the view hierarchy into two and animates each half off the top and bottom of the screen respectively.

 In [part 1][part1], we gave a quick summary of how content transitions can be used in your own applications.
 However, several important questions still remain.
 How do content transitions work under-the-hood?
 Which types of `Transition` objects does it make sense to use?
 How does the framework determine the set of transitioning views that will be animated?
 Is it possible animate a `ViewGroup` and its children as a single element during the transition?
 In the next section, we'll begin tackling these questions one-by-one.